mattbrepo/SimpleRegEx/README.md

 **Start: 2015**

 ## Why
-I was trying to explain 'regular expression' to a collegue.
+I was trying to explain 'regular expression' to a colleague.
 In the meantime I built this tool to allow him to start composing some basic patterns.

 ## Example
 A pattern to identify an email address composed by a name, a dot, another name and "@gmail.com":